markmc/iwhd/doc/warehouse_api_final.md

 -------------------------------------

-The initial configuration for the image warehouse is pulled from a JSON configuration file, repo.json in the current directory by default.
+The initial configuration for the image warehouse is pulled from a JSON configuration file (set with -c option).
 This defines a set of required attributes plus any others that the user might want to use in replication policies.
 Here's an example: